-Editor’s note: This article was updated July, 2021 to reflect the most current statistics and new ideas for remote team-building.
+Editor’s note: This article was updated in July 2021 to reflect the most current statistics and new ideas for remote team-building.

 Team-building activities are good for morale— and business